exonum/exonum-doc/src/get-started/first-java-service.md

 inside_block:ci-change-owner
 <!--/codeinclude-->

-This transaction is similar to the first.
+This transaction is similar to the first one.

 Notice how an update of the `owner` field in an existing `Vehicle` value is performed.
 It creates a builder from the existing object with